 Dropping of the Conch Shell

-Definitely the more traditional NYE option (if you can call it that in Key West), the Sloppy Joe's annual Dropping of the Conch Shell has been going strong since 1993.
-In fact, before the Dropping of the Conch Shell, there weren't any "official" New Years gatherings.
-Now there's always a crowd at the corner of Greene Street and Duval.
-Come early to get a spot on the Sloppy Joe's rooftop or stay down below to dance and catch beads.
+Sloppy Joe's annual Dropping of the Conch Shell has been going strong since 1993.
+In fact, before the event was established, there weren't any "official" New Year’s Eve gatherings.
+Now there's always a crowd at the corner of Greene and Duval.
+Come early to get a spot on Sloppy Joe's rooftop or stay down below to dance and catch beads.

 The Lowering of the Pirate Wench